 The reason is that the digestive fire is believed to ‘fuel’ the so-called ‘metabolic fires’ which are referred to as bhootagni and dhatwagni.

 So a weak digestive fire leads to the formation of many unwanted metabolites that in turn lead to the precipitation of many chronic disorders.

-So when a dosha is aggravated, use foods which have properties opposite to that of the dosha in question.
+So when a dosha is aggravated, use foods that have properties opposite to that of the dosha in question.

-On the other hand, if your body gives symptoms which point towards the depletion of a dosha, use foods with the same properties as that of the particular dosha.
+On the other hand, if your body gives symptoms that point towards the depletion of a dosha, use foods with the same properties as that of the particular dosha.